 Protected Water Station Access: During daylight hours, volunteers will be posted at two water stations in Centeroo to make it easier for patrons with mobility disabilities to have access to water spigots.

 Centeroo Access Entrance: The Access Entrance to Centeroo has moved closer to the main pedestrian entrance.
 Look for signs with the wheelchair symbol.
 People with mobility disabilities may use this entrance but will need a pass from the Access Center.

 Accessible ATMs: Check the Access Map for locations of accessible ATMs.

 Services That Are Not Provided: Wheelchair push service and personal care attendants are not provided.

 SECTION 4: Services for Patrons Who Are Deaf or Hard of Hearing

 American Sign Language – Reservations Needed: Bonnaroo has an American Sign Language team available.
 Because it takes quite a lot of time for the interpreters to study and practice the music, please make your request for interpreting services as soon as possible.
 Today is best.
-May 16 is OK.
-And, please, no later than May 23.
+May 15 is OK.
+And, please, no later than May 22.
 The sooner you make your request, the better we can serve you.
 If you know the schedule, be specific about the dates and times for performances that you would like interpreted.
 Otherwise, just knowing the artist will help tremendously.
 We can work out the schedule later.
 Make requests to access at bonnaroo dot com.
 Include your cell phone number in your request.
 During the event, stop by the Access Center to see the entire interpreter schedule and to learn where to meet with your interpreters.
-Some of the interpreter locations have changed this year.
+Interpreter locations may change year to year.
 The Lead Interpreter will want to exchange contact information with you.

 TTY – Text Telephone: A TTY is available for people who are deaf or hard of hearing.
 It is located at the main info booth in Centeroo.